Sanitation

 When phoned-in mosquito service requests are confirmed by trap counts of 25 or more mosquitoes per night, per trap, or increased landing rate counts, or sentinel chickens testing positive for West Nile Virus, Eastern Equine or St. Louis Encephalitis verify an increase in the adult mosquito population, ULV spray trucks are scheduled to be dispatched to the area and surrounding neighborhoods.

-Currently, Clarke Environmental Mosquito Control, the world’s largest mosquito control company, is under contract with Putnam County to provided ULV night-time spraying on public property such as roads, playgrounds, etc. Clarke ULV trucks are not permitted to enter gated property or spray private roads or driveways.
+Currently, VDCI is under contract with Putnam County to provided ULV night-time spraying on public property such as roads, playgrounds, etc. VDCI trucks are not permitted to enter gated property or spray private roads or driveways.

-Clarke ULV trucks spray between sundown and 11pm when most mosquitoes are flying, but most bees have gone safely back inside their hives and butterflies have returned to their resting spots high in the tree tops.
-Clarke sprays Putnam County with an EPA approved, environmentally friendly Permethrin based BIOMIST 4+4 chemical.
-Permethrin is derived from the oil of Chrysanthemum buds.
+VDCI ULV trucks spray between dusk and dawn when most mosquitoes are flying, but most bees have gone safely back inside their hives and butterflies have returned to their resting spots high in the tree tops.

-All Clarke ULV spray applications are GPS tracked and mapped by truck number, driver, type and amount of chemical used, speed of truck, day of month, time of day.
+All VDCI ULV spray applications are GPS tracked and mapped by truck number, driver, type and amount of chemical used, speed of truck, day of month, time of day.

 Education